amusecode/TRES/README.md

 For option 0:
-One line is printed for every snapshot with the parameters in the same order as above.
+One line is printed for every snapshot with the parameters in the same order as above (excluding the snapshot number).
 The units are Solar Mass, Solar radius, Myr.

 The stellar types in TRES follow the standard terminology of AMUSE:
 ```